dishanttayade/effective-octo-waffle/README.md

 # How to run this project?

-- Install the dependencies
+- To install the dependencies, run the following commands.
     - Client directory :
         `npm install`
     - Server directory :
         `npm install`

-- After installation, run the backend and frontend
+- After installation, run the backend and frontend by entering following commands.
     - Client directory :
         `npm start`
     - Server directory :
         `npm start`

- -User Guide for IIITS ClASSROOM
+# User Guide for IIITS ClASSROOM
-    -LOGIN PAGE:
+    - LOGIN PAGE:
-        -This is the page where the already existing user enters our application via -Login with Email
+        - This is the page where the already existing user enters our application via -Login with Email
             -Login with Google
             -This page is made from the COMPONENTS listed below: